Slow Cooker Greek Chicken

 – Emilia

-About this Slow Cooker Greek Chicken
+Hello 4-Ingredient Slow Cooker Greek Chicken!

 This slow cooker Greek chicken is one of the most delicious, versatile, and easy meal prep recipe you can make.
-It’s so good I had to make a juicy greek shredded pork version too!
 I’m all about creating recipes with ingredients you usually have on hand, and this recipe is that!
-Like my slow cooker lemon herb chicken, the star in this recipe is the simple marinade, similar to souvlaki marinade, that transforms basic chicken into a mediterranean style chicken.
+The star in this recipe is the simple marinade, similar to souvlaki marinade, that transforms basic chicken into a mediterranean style chicken.
+And, again, we’re using ingredients that you most likely have on hand – lemon, greek yogurt, and garlic.
+And, on top of that, this meal prep recipe can be used in so many ways throughout the week.

+One of my favorite meal prep tips is to cook up some protein for the week that can be used in a number of ways for both lunch and dinner.
 And this high protein slow cooker recipe fits the bill since it’s flavorful on its own, but versatile enough to be used in a variety of ways.
-Serve it shredded on rice or quinoa one night (or replace the chicken in my easy Greek inspired chicken bowls).
+Serve it shredded on rice or quinoa, stuffed into pita, or piled high on roasted veggies.
 The next night or for lunch the next day, serve it gyro-style in pita bread with veggies.
 The possibilities are truly endless with this crockpot Greek-inspired lemon chicken!

 - Greek yogurt: Be sure to use plain, unflavored Greek yogurt for this recipe.
 Do not substitute regular yogurt, as the result will be too runny.
 Whole, low fat, and nonfat Greek yogurt will work.
 Whole Greek yogurt will lend the most flavor.
-Nutrition information calculated with nonfat Greek yogurt.
-For a dairy-free option you can also use an unsweetened, plant-based Greek yogurt.

 - Garlic: Since we’re using so few ingredients here, I like to use fresh minced or grated garlic to really infuse that garlic flavor into the marinade.
 But you could also use garlic powder if that’s all you have on hand.